 - Huperzine A

 Alpha GPC, a type of choline, is also favoured by Dr Rhonda Patrick, a regular guest on Joe’s podcast.
 She takes around 800mg (substantially more than 2 capsules of Alpha Brain contains) before intense writing or public speaking events.
 See more on Rhonda’s use of it here.

-Recently, the thing that gets him “fired up” is to combine Alpha Brain Instant (a flavoured, powdered form of regular Alpha Brain), with an exogenous ketone supplement called Kegenix:
+A combination that gets Joe “fired up” are Alpha Brain Instant (a flavoured, powdered form of regular Alpha Brain), with an exogenous ketone supplement called Kegenix:

 The difference between Kegenix and other exogenous ketones is their hybrid formula.
 It contains both exogenous ketone salts (beta-hydroxybutyrate) and medium chain triglycerides (MCTs).
 MCTs, in particular C8 (caprylic acid) are readily converted by the body into ketones